 I am developing a standard “How to handle a nullref” post, since it is the most-common and (usually) simplest form of error encountered when scripting in Unity3D.
+It is also an error you will see forever into the future as long as you do software engineering.
+Get really familiar with fixing it.

 Steps to find a Null Reference (nullref) error: